-Topical therapy can be used as monotherapy or with oral antifungal agents, e.g. to reduce spread of fungus in tinea capitis.
+Topical therapy can be used as monotherapy or with oral antifungal agents, eg to reduce spread of fungus in tinea capitis.

-Indications for topical therapy
+Indications for topical therapy.

-- Limited number of lesions
+- Limited number of lesions.

-- Pregnancy, lactation
+- Pregnancy, Lactation

-- Paediatric age group
+- Pediatric age group

 - Patients on multiple other medications with potential drug interactions

-- Presence of comorbidities; diabetes mellitus, hypertension
+- Presence of co morbidities; DM, Hypertension

-Oral antifungals: Dosage and duration of antifungal therapy are enumerated in Table 1.
+Oral Antifungals: Dosage and duration of antifungal therapy are enumerated in Table 1.